ipfs-shipyard/ipfs-senc/README.md

 # ipfs-senc - simple private file sharing on ipfs.

+> WARNING: NOT AUDITED!
+USE AT OWN RISK.
+DONT USE FOR ANYTHING SERIOUS.

 Currently, IPFS does not have an inbuilt content encryption system.
 Many solutions exist on top.
 I wanted something easy.
 This builds on [senc](https://github.com/jbenet/go-simple-encrypt).

 > WARNING: i cannot maintain small pieces of software anymore. if you want to use this, pull it into ipfs-shipyard (i'm happy to transfer it) and maintain it there.
 I just put it under @jbenet for simplicity.